godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> You can't go forward and backwards at the same time.
+> Society is composed of two great classes those who have more dinners than appetite, and those who have more appetite than dinners.
-> — *Steve Harvey*
+> — *Nicolas Chamfort*

-_Last updated: Tue Jul  8 02:59:48 UTC 2025_
+_Last updated: Tue Jul  8 03:54:12 UTC 2025_
 <!-- END_QUOTE -->